The Pirates of Blood River: Filming

 Filming took place from 3 July to 31 August 1961 at Bray Studios and Black Park.
-Christopher Lee and Oliver Reed both recalled performing a scene which the stunt professionals refused to (so that the actors playing pirates had to wade through a lake); Lee claimed that Michael Ripper nearly drowned and that he himself was only saved by being 6'4", while Reed sustained an eye infection that left him hospitalised.
+Christopher Lee and Oliver Reed both recalled performing a scene which the stunt professionals refused to do, and so the actors playing pirates had to wade through a lake themselves; Lee claimed that Michael Ripper nearly drowned and that he himself was only saved by being 6'4", while Reed sustained an eye infection that left him hospitalised.
 Reed's own memory was that director John Gilling "thought I was really quite something, because I'd do things that stunt men wouldn't do.
 It was only because I was stupid".
 Gilling, who had a reputation for being abrasive on set, fired the stuntmen for refusing.

 Post-Production

 The film was originally given an X certificate by the BBFC; after Hammer agreed to make cuts, it received an A certificate, and further cuts needed to be made before it could get the "U" rating Hammer wanted.
-A scene where a young woman, trying to swim away from the pirates, was attacked by piranhas was among the cuts.
+A scene where a young woman trying to swim was attacked by piranhas was among the cuts.